Cyber-Chic/nasa/README.md

 # What Are Exoplanets?
 - Exoplanets are planets that exists beyond our solar system.
 They typically orbit stars within our galaxy.
 To learn more about exoplanets visit NASA's official website. <br> https://science.nasa.gov/exoplanets/facts/ <br><br>
 # How Do I Conduct My Research?
-- By using EXOTIC (Exoplanet Timing Interpretation Code) Python software to analyze data, generate reports, and create visual light curves.
+- By using open source EXOTIC (Exoplanet Timing Interpretation Code) Python software to analyze data, generate reports, and create visual light curves.
 I then send them to the American Association of Variable Star Observers (AAVSO).
 Exoplanet Watch incorporates this data into their results. <br> https://exoplanets.nasa.gov/exoplanet-watch/exotic/user-guide/

 <br> ![EXOTIC-Exoplanet-Watch-NASA](https://github.com/user-attachments/assets/3bb90e63-2d81-40cc-ab98-5635f5c2c719)
 <br>